makrai/notes/flekova16-supersense-embed.md

 * most of the assigned words are verbs
-* The most frequent error originates from assigning the adverbs to their related verb categories, e.g.  jokingly to COMMUNICATION and drastically to CHANGE
+* The most frequent error originates from assigning the adverbs to their related verb categories, eg  jokingly to COMMUNICATION and drastically to CHANGE

 ## 4.2 Noun Supersenses